atin072003/DSA-Assignment/README.md

 Find its time and space complexities.
 Explain with suitable example.](answers/q9.md)
 10.[Generate all permutations of a given string.
 Write its algorithm, program.
 Find its time and space complexities.
 Explain with suitable example.](answers/q10.md)
-11. [Find two numbers in a sorted array that add up to a target.
-Write its algorithm, program.
-Find its time and space complexities.
-Explain with suitable example.](answers/q11.md) 12.[ Rearrange numbers into the lexicographically next greater permutation.
-Write its algorithm, program.
-Find its time and space complexities.
-Explain with suitable example.](answers/q12.md)
-13. [How to merge two sorted linked lists into one sorted list.
-Write its algorithm, program.
-Find its time and space complexities.
-Explain with suitable example.](answers/q13.md)
-14. [Find the median of two sorted arrays using binary search.
-Write its algorithm, program.
-Find its time and space complexities.
-Explain with suitable example.](answers/q14.md)